AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

     return None
 ```

-Instead of a `deserialise` method we should write `nodeDataFromParams`.
-This
+This method is also used by the legacy serialisation mechanism, where it would return a JSON dict directly.
+Here we need to return None instead.

-takes a node, and uses its `params` field (a TaggedDict) to set the
-node's internal data:
+We must also write a `nodeDataFromParams` method.
+This takes a node, and uses its `params` field (which will be a TaggedDict, of course) to set the node's internal data:

 ```python
 def nodeDataFromParams(self, node):